 The Fund incurred gross investment loss amounting to PhP9.06 Million, a decrease of 384.47% from gross investment income of PhP25.76 Million as of end of 2014.
 Total net trading loss of Php13.37 Million was derived from the equity securities.
-Total interest income from short-term bank placements amounted to PhP0.02 Million and a total of PhP4.29 Million was derived from dividend income on equity holdings.
+Total interest income from short-term bank placements amounted to PhP0.02 Million and a total of PhP4.29 Million derived from dividend income on equity holdings.
 Total operating expenses incurred amounted to PhP5.52 Million thus resulting to net investment loss of Php14.58 Million for the year ended 2015.

-As of December 31, 2015, investment in UITF accounts for 8.08% of total assets, leaving investment in equity at 90.35% and other assets at 1.57% of total company resources.
+As of December 31, 2015, investment in UITF accounts for 8.08% of total assets, leaving investment in equity at 90.35% and other assets at 1.57% of total company resources pertaining to cash in bank and receivables.